Women in Pakistan: Sports

 Sportswomen of Pakistan have always been plagued by the patriarchal society and many have come forward to claim that coaches, selectors and others who are in position of power demand sexual favours.
 Sexual abuse of this kind has led some athletes to commit suicide due to inaction of authorities in pursuing the suspects.
 In some cases the female athletes who register the cases of sexual abuse and harassment are banned or put on probation.

 In 1996, when sisters Shaiza and Sharmeen Khan first tried to introduce women's cricket in Pakistan, they were met with court cases and even death threats.
 The government refused them permission to play India in 1997, and ruled that women were forbidden from playing sports in public.
 However, later they were granted permission, and the Pakistani women's cricket team played its first recorded match on 28 January 1997 against New Zealand in Christchurch.

 Shazia Hidayat was the sole woman Olympian on the Pakistan team at the 2000 Summer Olympic Games and the second woman to represent Pakistan in an Olympic event.

 Sidra Sadaf, a woman cyclist won a silver medal at the 11th South Asian Games in Dhaka, Bangladesh in January 2010.
 Naseem Hameed achieved the fastest woman sprinter record in South Asia following the 2010 South Asian games; she gained widespread popularity for the remarkable feat.

 Rukhsana Parveen and Sofia Jawed became first Pakistani women to bag international medals in boxing.

 Sana Mir is captain of the Pakistan women's cricket team.
-Won two gold medals at Asian Games in 2010 and 2014.
-Started playing street cricket at the age of five.
-Studying engineering before becoming a cricketer by profession.
+She won two gold medals at Asian Games in 2010 and 2014.
+She started playing street cricket at the age of five and studied engineering before becoming a cricketer by profession.

 Hajra Khan is the captain of Pakistan's women's football team.
 She is the only player to have scored more than 100 goals in her club career.
 21-year-old made history when she was invited to play in Germany for top clubs SGS Essen, FSV Gütersloh and VfL Sindelfingen.
-Hajra has chosen a very tough path for herself.